allilau/water/3f66dd37ca1a3ba46ee23e0606008eef8edbaf2c/index.md

 ## rainfall daily totals

-below is an interactive heatmap of the rain gauge rainfall totals for each day (1990-2011)ooo
+below is an interactive heatmap of the rain gauge rainfall totals for each day (1990-2011)ooo   ooooo

 <div id="hv-chart-1"></div>